Talk to us

 • A ZEGOCLOUD developer account – Sign up

-• Latest/updated version of Android Studio
+• The latest/updated version of Android Studio

 • Android device with version > 6.0

-In order to develop your own WhatsApp Clone using ZEGOCLOUD’s In-app Chat SDK, follow these steps:
+To develop your own WhatsApp Clone using ZEGOCLOUD’s In-app Chat SDK, follow these steps:

 Create a new project.